 Some tests require a contrast media:

-Oral contrast may be given to you an hour before the test to enhance the stomach, and small and large bowel on the scans.
-Oral contrast is in the form of water, dilute iodinated contrast or barium.
-Should your exam require oral contrast, expect to be in the department for approximately one and a half hours.
+In some situations oral contrast is in the form of diluted iodinated contrast, barium or lactulose diluted in water.
+Should your examination require this type of oral contrast, expect to be in the department for approximately one and a half hours.

 Intravenous contrast (x-ray dye) is an iodine based liquid injected into your vein to allow enhancement of the vessels supplying organs and tissues as well as the organs themselves.
 Intravenous contrast can be harmful to kidney function if you already have compromised kidney function.
 It is very important for high risk patients to have recent creatinine results (measurement of kidney function) before the injection of IV contrast media.
 This will be arranged by the ordering physician.
 Should your exam require intravenous contrast (x-ray dye) we will require that you provide a complete medical history and consent.